Reach (Stand-On) Truck Training

 Reach trucks are commonly found in warehouses worldwide.
 Their compact design offers excellent manoeuvrability, making them ideal for warehouses where space is tight.
 Traditionally used indoors due to their low ground clearance and small wheels, outdoor models are becoming increasingly popular.

-These trucks have a lifting capacity ranging from one to three tonnes, but they are typically chosen for their height capabilities rather than weight.
+These trucks have a lifting capacity ranging from one to three tonnes but are typically chosen for their height capabilities rather than weight.
 Larger models can lift loads to heights exceeding fourteen meters.

 The 3-wheel design of reach trucks enhances manoeuvrability but can reduce stability compared to 4-wheel trucks.
-To address this, newer models are equipped with sensors that adjust speed during turns.
+To address this, newer models have sensors that adjust speed during turns.

 Manufacturers focus on making these machines ergonomic and comfortable, as operators often use them for extended periods.
-Vibration-free controls are standard, and seats, control elements, and even the floor are adjustable.
+Vibration-free controls are standard, and seats, control elements, and floor are adjustable.

 Reach trucks are powered by electric batteries located in the bulkhead between the driver and the forks, charged via a separate charging cabinet.
 Many trucks now use lithium-ion batteries, which charge faster, require no maintenance, and do not emit harmful gases during charging.